MansoorSN/Deep_Learning/README.md

 # Deep_Learning
-I will be sharing the notebooks as i learn new concepts.
+I will be sharing the notebooks as I learn new concepts in Deep Learning.